JamesLavin/recursive_selective_match/README.md

 * You can override the default behavior of requiring that map keys be the same type and instead ignore differences between string and atom keys in maps by passing an options map (as a third argument) containing `%{standardize_keys: true}`.

-This library is a clean reimplementation of SelectiveRecursiveMatch, a library I wrote at Teladoc to solve the same problem.
-I am reimplementing it because I can write cleaner code the second time through.
-(As Fred Brooks wrote, "plan to throw one away; you will, anyhow").
-While I wrote this library on my own time, my inspiration to create it and the time to build my initial implementation both came from Teladoc, so thank you, Teladoc.
+This library is a clean reimplementation and extension of SelectiveRecursiveMatch, a library I wrote at Teladoc to solve the same problem.
+I have reimplemented it to write cleaner code on my second attempt.
+(As Fred Brooks wrote, "plan to throw one away; you will, anyhow.")
+While I wrote this library on my own time and have added features not present in the original, my inspiration to create this and the time spent building my initial implementation both came from Teladoc, so thank you, Teladoc!

 ## Installation